 To ensure we continually improve our social responsibility practices, we created a Corporate Social Responsibility Advisory Council of prominent experts to advise on and guides our CSR practices.

 Advisory Council Members

-Mr. Ed Waitzer serves as a partner at the law firm Stikeman Elliott LLP.
-Previously the Chair of Stikeman Elliott LLP, Mr. Waitzer has also served as Vice President of the Toronto Stock Exchange and Chair of the Ontario Securities Commission.
-In July 2007, he was appointed the Jarislowsky Dimma Mooney Chair in Corporate Governance at York University's Osgoode Hall Law School and the Schulich School of Business.
+Ed Waitzer is a senior partner and former Chair of the law firm Stikeman Elliott LLP.
+He has also served as Vice President of the Toronto Stock Exchange and Chair of the Ontario Securities Commission.
+In July 2007, he was appointed a Professor and the Jarislowsky Dimma Mooney Chair in Corporate Governance at York University's Osgoode Hall Law School and Schulich School of Business.
 He also serves as Chair of the Liquor Control Board of Ontario.

 The Compliance Officer role was created to enhance our transparency and accountability regarding the public disclosure of information, internal disclosure of wrongdoing, environmental reviews, human rights practices and business ethics.

 CSR Strategic Priorities

 Based on an environmental scan of our industry, we have identified three strategic priorities: climate change (including clean technology), human rights and transparency.
 These were approved by EDC’s executive management and drive the Corporation’s CSR focus.

 EDC’s Board of Directors provides oversight for the Corporation’s overall CSR orientation.
 CSR initiatives are overseen on a daily basis by a Chief CSR Advisor who provides strategic direction.